xrootms/terraform-jenkins-setup/README.md

 # Automated Jenkins Deployment on AWS using Terraform
-This project automates the Jenkins CI/CD environment on AWS — using Terraform as Infrastructure-as-Code (IaC).
-It provisions all networking, security, and application components, integrating with a custom domain and SSL certificate for secure web access.
+*This project automates the Jenkins CI/CD environment on AWS — using Terraform as Infrastructure-as-Code (IaC).
+It provisions all networking, security, and application components, integrating with a custom domain and SSL certificate for secure web access.*

 <p align="center">
   <img src="./image/diagram-infra-img.jpg" alt="LEMP Diagram" width="600">
 </p>

 ## Project Overview
-- This Terraform setup builds a fully functional Jenkins environment with:
+*This Terraform setup builds a fully functional Jenkins environment with:*
 - Scalable AWS infrastructure (VPC, subnets, security groups)
 - Automated Jenkins installation via user data script
 - Load balancing and HTTPS termination using AWS ALB + ACM
 - Custom domain integration using Route 53

 ## Prerequisites
-### Before Running Terraform
-Make sure you have the following prerequisites ready:
+*Before Running Terraform, Make sure you have the following prerequisites ready:*
 - **Terraform v1.3+** (recommended)
 - **AWS CLI** configured with proper IAM credentials
 - **A registered domain name** (e.g., from GoDaddy, Namecheap, etc.)